SkinnyBitch23/Quotes-to-make-you-feel-better-/README.md

  - take time to do what makes your soul happy
 - you have enough, you do enough, you are enough relax
 - life feels better near the sea
+- a good way to overcome stress is to help others out of theirs